AVEVA/AVEVA-Samples-OMF/Readme.md

 Sending to PI:

-PI Web API OMF accepting endpoint is not currently released.
-Currently you can use the PI Connector Relay which these samples have not been tested against.
+Use the PI Web API OMF endpoint.
+PI Connector Relay is currently not tested for and would require some changes to the code to get to work.

 OMF limitations on OCS and PI